kingluddite/web-dev-notes/frontend/js/react/wesbos/16-updating-order-state.md

 ## Passing a dynamic argument
 We don't want to hardcode `player-1`, `player-2`...

-Can we access the Player instance key inside a Component?
-No. Not right now.
+### Can we access the Player instance key inside a Component?
+No. Not right now

-If you need to access the `key` attribute, you need to explicitly pass it down.
-They make it hard because the `key` is not for us, but if we do need it, we have to pass it down ourselves.
-To get around this we create another attribute called `index` that will pass the same `key` value.
+* If you need to access the `key` attribute, you need to explicitly pass it down
+* They make it hard because the `key` is not for us, but if we do need it, we have to pass it down ourselves
+* To get around this we create another attribute called `index` that will pass the same `key` value.
 Something like this:

 ```
 <ul className="list-of-players">